 Through sports training and competition, Special Olympics New York offers continuing opportunities for our athletes to develop physical fitness, demonstrate courage, experience the joy of achievement, and make new friends.

-Special Olympics New York offers a statewide, three-season program that provides 5,478 competitive opportunities and experiences annually.
+Special Olympics New York offers a statewide, three-season program that provides 5,750 competitions averaging 16 games a day.

 Our founder, Dorothy Buehring Phillips, established the Special Olympics New York program in 1969.
 That same year, New York sent a delegation of athletes and coaches to the Northeast Regional Special Olympics competition in Boston, Massachusetts.
 Special Olympics New York was fully incorporated in 1970 and Phillips was appointed the first State Director.
 In June, 1970, the first State Summer Games were held in Rochester.
 Today, New York is the largest Special Olympics program in North America, with its headquarters in Schenectady and regional offices throughout the state.